-It may take a few weeks for stiripentol to work properly, so your child may still have seizures for a while.
-Continue to give the medicine in the way that you have been told to by your doctor.
+It may take a few weeks for Stiripentol to work properly, so your child may still have their symptoms for a while.
+Continue to give the medicine as you have been told to by your doctor.

 What if my child is sick (vomits)?

-- If your child is sick more than 30 minutes after having a dose of stiripentol, you do not need to give them another dose.
+- If your child is sick more than 30 minutes after having a dose of Stiripentol, do not give them another dose.
 Wait until the next normal dose.

 What if I forget to give it?

-Can other common medicines be given at the same time as stiripentol?
+Can other medicines be given at the same time as Stiripentol?